Banking legacy systems

 People tend to get comfortable with legacy systems, so get ready to deal with resistance to change.
 A comprehensive change management system will help you confront the challenge.
 Make sure it includes a communication plan that adequately conveys the benefits of the upgraded system and helps ensure employee buy-in.
 No amount of challenges should keep you from taking the next step to bolstering the competitiveness of your banking system.
 To implement the upgrade, you’ll have to undertake common processes.

-The process of modernizing a banking legacy system generally involves the following steps.
+The general process of modernizing a banking legacy system involves the following steps.

 To ensure your modernization efforts are on point, you need to assess your legacy system’s shortcomings.
 Take note of the areas that are keeping it from making the most out of current market opportunities.
 You can carry out your evaluation by answering the following questions.